Browser Compatibility: Anything modern.

 - Final Temp:This is a prediction of the motor core temperature after running for 2 hours at the current conditions for phase current, rpm, and velocity.
 The text will appear red if the final temp is over 150 oC.
 It is very common to run hub motors for short times at loads that cannot be sustained continuously, most steep hills are over in a matter of minutes rather than hours.

 Using the Throttle Slider

 Many people overlook the fact that there is a throttle slider and only bother looking at the full throttle output, and come to incorrect conclusions related to 'efficiency' and 'sweet spot'.
-If you want to see how a system behaves at slower speeds, which is achieved in practice by backing off on the throttle, then move the throttle slider to less than 100%.
-The vertical cursor will automatically move to your expected cruising speed at the new throttle position.
+If you want to see how a system behaves at slower speeds, which is achieved in practice by backing off on the throttle, then move the throttle slider to less than 100% or choose the "auto" checkbox and then click on the graph at the lower speed you want to simulate.

 Comparing Two Systems

 If you would like to compare two setups side by side, then the link "Open System B->" will pull out a 2nd table from which you can select an entirely different system and have both plots show up together on the same graph.
 A second set of numeric data shows up in the tables as well.
 There will be two cursors, left clinking will position the system 'A' cursor and right clicking will position system 'B' cursor.